Navigating Virtual Recruiting during Turbulent Times - Tips & Best Practices.

 Virtual recruitment employs a wide range of virtual HR tools, tactics, and resources to find, influence, interview, qualify, and onboard the best candidates.
 This way of recruiting can be integrated into organizations’ recruitment plans under different circumstances to maximize the quality of hires.
 Virtual recruiting becomes especially effective when you have to deal with a large number of applicants, remote hiring needs, and unprecedented challenges, e.g., COVID-19.
 This agile recruitment strategy has been implemented in many organizations and businesses, including both multinational corporations, SMEs, and start-ups.

-The top benefits of using virtual recruiting tactics in your recruitment plan involve:
+The top benefits of using virtual recruiting tactics in your recruitment plan involve:- Eliminating in-person interactions and sustain an engaged workforce to maintain business performance during the pandemic

 For a detailed analysis of the advantages of implementing virtual recruiting, check out this Virtual Career Fair guide.